 Designed for speed and efficiency, a 'cuda will charge through a school of fish, slicing and dicing as it goes.
 It then spins around, and returns to pick up and eat the chunks and pieces of flesh.

 It's this desire to attack and eat, that translates into a willingness to take most any lure, bait or fly.
 This means this species of Florida Keys fish a relatively easy target for anyone fishing Florida Keys, no matter their skill level.

-You can make Florida Keys barracuda fishing even more exciting by opting to fly fish or use light weight tackle.
+You can make Florida Keys barracuda fishing even more exciting by opting to use light weight tackle or fly fish with gear like the ones showcased below.
 If you do, you'll find catching one of these crazy fish will be as exciting it can get on the water.

 When Florida Keys flats fishing, catching this species of Florida Keys fish is a bit trickier than catching them in the deeper water.
 This is why going out with a Florida Keys fishing guide

 who knows the nature of this fish can make all the difference in the productivity of your day.